Central Florida

 The St. Johns River winds and turns as it flows northward through central Florida.

 Florida faces many challenges in meeting future demands for water, while maintaining healthy, natural systems.
-Water resources can be protected through establishing minimum flows and levels (MFLs) for priority water bodies and the use of water reservations.
+Water resources are protected through establishing and assessing minimum flows and minimum water levels (MFLs) for priority water bodies and the use of water reservations.

-MFLs are established to protect water resources from significant harm that might result if too much water is withdrawn for people’s use.
-MFLs are used both in planning where new water sources could be developed and in regulating water withdrawals.
+MFLs are established to protect water resources from significant harm that might result from excessive consumptive use.
+MFLs are used to inform planning decisions regarding where new water sources could be developed and in regulating water withdrawals.

 Establishing MFLs

-The water management districts use a variety of information to scientifically establish the point beyond which additional withdrawals would cause significant harm.
-Usually, the districts select a peer review committee to evaluate the scientific principles and methods used to establish an MFL.
-Once an MFL is calculated, it is adopted by rule and implemented by the districts.
+MFLs are based on the best available science.
+Water management districts use a variety of information to establish the point beyond which additional withdrawals would cause significant harm to water resources.
+Typically, MFLs undergo independent scientific peer review.
+Once an MFL is developed, it is adopted by rule and implemented by the districts.

-Priorities for adopting MFLs are established based on the environmental, cultural and historic importance of the water body to the state or region, and the potential for significant harm from current and planned water withdrawals to meet existing or projected future needs.
+Priorities for adopting MFLs are established based on the environmental, cultural and historic importance of a given water body to the state or region, and based on the potential for significant harm from existing water use and withdrawals that are planned to meet projected future needs.

 Prevention, recovery and reservations